On the Difficulty of Counting the Number of HTML Elements

 If you’re looking for all elements specified in HTML 1, it’s 22 elements; in HTML 2.0, 49 elements; in HTML 3.2, 70 elements; in HTML 4.01, 91 elements; in (unofficial) HTML 5.2, 111 elements.
 In XHTML 1.0, 91 elements; but in XHTML 1.1, a “strict” spec, 83 elements.

-You notice that the answer to the number of HTML elements isn’t actually difficult; it only needs qualification because there isn’t one number of HTML elements.
+You notice that the answer to the number of HTML elements isn’t difficult; it only needs qualification because there isn’t one number of HTML elements.
 When you talk about the number of HTML elements, make clear what you’re including and excluding; and when you’re reading about it, check on what the author is including and excluding.
-This way, you avoid all difficulty and inaccuracy.
+This way, you avoid ambiguity and inaccuracy.

 If you’re curious about all the HTML elements, check out aforementioned HTML elements index!
 It’s up-to-date—and when you find a mistake, I’m happy to stand corrected and might pay or donate for the correction.